UKCloud/documentation/articles/openstack/ostack-how-convert-vms.md

 > `virt-v2v` may convert VMs running other Linux operating systems, such as Debian and Ubuntu, but these conversions are not supported.
 >
 > [!NOTE]
-> As of January 2020 some operating systems are not supported for conversion on RHEL 8 but they are still supported on RHEL 7 as the table above shows.
+> As of January 2021 some operating systems are not supported for conversion on RHEL 8 but they are still supported on RHEL 7 as the table above shows.

 Conversions from the following hypervisors are supported:

 - Red Hat Enterprise Linux 5 Xen

-- VMware vSphere ESX / ESX(i) - versions 3.5, 4.0, 4.1, 5.0, 5.1, 5.5, 6.0, 6.5, 6.7
+- VMware vSphere ESX / ESX(i) - versions 6.0, 6.5, 6.7 and 7.0

+> [!NOTE]
+> Conversions from any hypervisor not listed above may in some cases work, but are not supported.

 > [!NOTE]
 > VMware appliances based on Photon OS are not supported and cannot be converted using `virt-v2v`.